Alishba-Anwar/AI-Prompt-Injection-Security-Testing/README.md

 ## Project Overview

-A cybersecurity project focused on studying and testing prompt injection vulnerabilities in a locally deployed AI assistant.
+A Cybersecurity Red Team Project focused on studying and testing prompt injection vulnerabilities in a locally deployed AI assistant.
 The project uses Kali Linux, Ollama, and the Llama 3.2 Large Language Model (LLM) to conduct controlled security experiments using synthetic data.

 ## Project Environment